-Truck fire shuts down highway in Philadelphia
+Truck fire under highway I-95 in Philadelphia causes road to collapse

 It was initially reported that the truck was a tanker truck, but officials have not been able to confirm what kind of truck it is since they haven’t been able to get close enough to look for the driver of the vehicle.

-Shortly before 7am, smoke and fire was seen coming from the burning truck close to the I-95 on-ramp at Cottman Avenue.
+Shortly before 7am, smoke and fire were seen coming from the burning truck close to the I-95 on-ramp at Cottman Avenue.
+At around 7am, police vehicles began blocking traffic from entering the northbound lanes of the highway at the exit near Aramingo Avenue.

+It remains unclear what caused the fire and no injuries have yet been reported.

+Steve Keeley of Fox 29 Philadelphia tweeted at 7.34am on Sunday that “95 Shutdown in BOTH directions near Cottman Ave Exit in Northeast Philadelphia.
+A truck fire in underpass beneath the highway caused part of 95 to collapse”.

 More follows...